Intuition in Relationships – Using Your Gut Instincts

 - Practice mindfulness.
 Try to stay mindful and conscious throughout the day.
 Check-in often to see what you’re thinking and feeling.
 Set aside some reflection time to meditate, do yoga, journal, take a walk around the park–anything that will give you the space to check-in with yourself.

 There are volumes of information about the deep-rooted tool called gut instincts.
-This subject warrants more research and I will continue to share information to revitalize and bring to awareness our basic, instinctive skills.
+This subject warrants more research and information to revitalize and bring to awareness our basic, instinctive skills.